 Pump B doesn’t normally run so you wouldn’t know it couldn’t start until you came to start it.
 That’s the classic definition of a hidden failure mode.
 And hidden failure modes like this require a failure finding task i.e. you go and test to see if Pump B will start.
 But you don’t need to do this for Pump A because it’s always running (unless when it’s off or failed).

-So when building a maintenance program you must consider the operating context.
+So when building a maintenance program you must consider the operating context (RCM is very clear on this, but other approaches sometimes neglect operating content).

 A difference in criticality can also lead to different maintenance needs.
 Safety or production critical equipment will need more monitoring and testing than the same equipment in low criticality service.